Command Climate Assessment Process

 b.
 Request report from DEOMI: 1 day

 d.
-Conduct focus groups/interviews: 14 days; 30 days for reserve commands
+Conduct triangulation method: 14 days; 30 days for reserve commands

 e.
 Preparation of the executive summary and POA&M: 10 days; 20 days for reserve

 g.
-Records and reports shall be maintained band reviewed quarterly
+Records and reports shall be maintained and reviewed quarterly.

 NOTE: The timeline lists the maximum allowable days; however, fewer days may be used to complete each step.